Looking for a new approach to your child's education?

 The Central West Leadership Academy is Dubbo's newest school.
 Our focus is on 21st Century Skills and preparing our students to take a leadership role in a ever-changing technical world.

-We currently offer Years 3-6.
+In 2018 we launched with Years 3-6.
 In 2019 we are adding Year 7, and will continue to grow with our advancing students to offer the International Baccalaureate for our Year 11 and 12's.

 We coach and develop emotional and social skills